binarystash/pdf-watermarker/README.md

 [![Build Status](https://travis-ci.org/binarystash/pdf-watermarker.svg?branch=master)](https://travis-ci.org/binarystash/pdf-watermarker)

 # PDF Watermarker
-PDFWatermarker is a PHP class that enables you to add an image as a watermark to existing PDF files.
+PDFWatermarker enables you to add an image as a watermark to existing PDF files.
 It uses FPDF that allows you to write PDF files and FPDI that allows you to import existing PDF documents into FPDF.

 Using this plugin, you can: